 Mix all the ingredients together in a large mixing bowl, just enough to get everything evenly distributed.

-Use a 1½-inch scoop to form the meatballs (be sure the meat mixture is firmly pressed into the scoop).
-Space them evenly on a parchment-lined baking sheet.
-(You can dip the scoop in water now and then to help them release more easily if needed).
+And space them evenly on a parchment-lined baking sheet.
+(You can dip the scoop in the water now and then or spray it with cooking spray to help them release more easily if needed).

-Bake at 400 for 15-20 minutes or until the internal cook temp reaches 165F on your trusty digital meat thermometer.
+Bake them at 400 for 15-20 minutes or until the internal cook temp reaches 165F on your trusty digital meat thermometer.

 Now they’re ready to devour!
 Put them over a salad, or some zucchini noodles or cauliflower rice for a tasty low-carb/gluten free meal.
 Or if low-carb and gluten free are not a concern… enjoy them over some jasmine rice or with some warm pitas.

-It’s up to you to decide what you’ll do with these yummy chicken meatballs… whatever you decide I know you will love them as much as I do!
+So, it’s up to you to decide what you’ll do with these yummy chicken meatballs… whatever you decide I know you will love them as much as I do!

 To freeze, allow the meatballs to cool completely.
 Then freeze in one large freezer bag or divide into portions in smaller freezer bags.
 They’re best when used within 2-3 months.

-For meal prepping lunches for the week use some PBA free “bento box” plastic containers or these glass meal prep containers from our friends over at Amazon.
+For meal-prepping lunches for the week use some PBA-free “bento box” plastic containers or these glass meal prep containers from our friends over at Amazon.

 However you use these meatballs, they are sure to land in your rotation on a regular basis.
-Such an easy, tasty, versatile recipe… full of the best ingredients and all kinds of delicious flavor – what’s not to love? 🙂
+Such an easy, tasty, versatile recipe... full of the best ingredients and all kinds of delicious flavor - what's not to love?

 Spinach Feta Chicken Meatballs (Meal Prep)